seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 MIB Design
 ==========

-Eight MIB are defined as part of the CCMIB to support key management implementations, namely CC-ASSIGNMENTS-MIB, CC-FEATURE-HIERARCHY-MIB, CC-DEVICE-INFO-MIB, CC-KEY-MANAGEMENT-MIB, CC-KEY-TRANSFER-PULL-MIB, CC-KEY-TRANSFER-PUSH-MIB, CC-SECURE-POLICY-INFO-MIB, CC-SECURE-CONNECTION-INFO-MIB.
+Eight MIB modules are defined as part of the CCMIB to support key management implementations, namely CC-ASSIGNMENTS-MIB, CC-FEATURE-HIERARCHY-MIB, CC-DEVICE-INFO-MIB, CC-KEY-MANAGEMENT-MIB, CC-KEY-TRANSFER-PULL-MIB, CC-KEY-TRANSFER-PUSH-MIB, CC-SECURE-POLICY-INFO-MIB, CC-SECURE-CONNECTION-INFO-MIB.
 The following sections summarizes the modules and the modules' objects.

 CC-ASSIGNMENTS-MIB
 ------------------

-The Assignments MIB defines the "ccmib" OID, which is the OID prefix for all others definitions in the CCMIB.
+The Assignments MIB module defines the "ccmib" OID, which is the OID prefix for all others definitions in the CCMIB.

 CC-FEATURE-HIERARCHY-MIB
 ------------------------

-The Feature Hierarchy MIB defines OIDs for the remaining MIB modules, namely ccDeviceInfo, ccKeyManagement, ccKeyTransferPull, ccKeyTransferPush, ccSecurePolicyInfo, and ccSecureConnectionInfo.
-This module imports the ccmib OID from the Assignments MIB and the remaining 6 MIB modules import an OID from the Feature Hierarchy MIB.
+The Feature Hierarchy MIB module defines OIDs for the remaining MIB modules, namely ccDeviceInfo, ccKeyManagement, ccKeyTransferPull, ccKeyTransferPush, ccSecurePolicyInfo, and ccSecureConnectionInfo.
+This module imports the ccmib OID from the Assignments MIB module and the remaining 6 MIB modules import an OID from the Feature Hierarchy MIB module.

 CC-DEVICE-INFO-MIB
 ------------------

-The Device Info MIB configures basic characteristics of the device.
+The Device Info MIB module configures basic characteristics of the device.
 Details of the defined tables follow.

 cDeviceComponentVersTable is used to manage the specification versions of components or specifications supported by the ECU.